Human Studies

 A doctoral seminar on various special problems and issues in educational foundations.
 May be taken for 3, 6, or 9 credit hours.

 EDF 755.
-Educational Studies in Diverse Populations: Theory of Inquiry.
+Educational Studies in Diverse Populations: Theories of Inquiry.
 3 Hours.

 This doctoral seminar examines contemporary issues concerning diversity and institutions of education and the various epistemological lenses and theoretical perspectives that can be used to conduct research about culture and human differences as related to educational policy and practice.